 While chicken, pork, duck, and fish are more sustainable than beef, they are not without their own significant environmental and social impacts.
 To start with, these protein sources still require land, water and feed and often rely on intensive farming systems that raise animal welfare concerns.
 Furthermore, many of these systems also contribute to water pollution and habitat destruction so they’re far from perfect.

-That said, switching your dog’s diet from beef to these alternatives can still make a big difference.
+That said, switching your dog’s diet from beef to these alternatives is one of the easiest first steps towards lowing your pet's carbon footprint that you can make.
 The key is to understand that these alternatives are not perfect but they are a step in the right direction towards more sustainable pet food choices.

 Becoming a More Sustainable Pet Owner